quietrex/pneumonia-symptom-prediction-system/README.md

-# Predicting COVID-19 for Chest X-Ray images using Deep Learning
+# Predicting COVID-19 for Chest X-Ray images using Deep Learning (CNN)
 A system that can predict pneumonia from X_Ray image compliment with RPA workflow

 ## About